 - Amaizz helps customers reduce food loss by up to 50 percent with drying, refrigeration, and storage solutions that prevent food from spoiling and degrading.
 The company’s products target clients including small- and medium-scale farmers, commercial farmers, factories, and logistics centers.
 In March, the Israel Innovation Authority awarded the company an impact grant as part of its Grand Challenges Israel program targeting companies tackling humanitarian and public health challenges.

 - Founded in 2018 and already attracting global attention, Sufresca develops edible coatings designed to lengthen fruit and vegetables’ shelf life.
 Each coating is tailored to the specific fruit or vegetable.
-Tomatoes, garlic, pepper, and pomegranate are the company’s first focuses, and Sufresca also has an eye on future products for cucumbers, asparagus, melons, bananas, and watermelons.
+Tomatoes, garlic, pepper, and pomegranate arils are the company’s first focuses, and Sufresca also has an eye on future products for cucumbers, asparagus, melons, bananas, and watermelons.

-- Genie is helping tackle last-mile distribution challenges with smart ovens that can heat, cool, microwave, and steam pre-made meal pods.
+- Genie is helping tackle last-mile distribution challenges with smart ovens can heat, cool, microwave, and steam pre-made meal pods.
 The company aims to reduce waste by ensuring that food is prepared in precise, single-serving portion sizes, and its meals are free of artificial preservatives, chemicals, and other additives.